aidanhbarton/mem/README.md

 # mem
-Recreating memory allocation in C
+Recreating a memory allocator in C